bakaphp/kanvas-doc/companies.md

 ## Delete Company

-The method deleteCompany is used to delete a company.
-It recieves the id of the company.
+The deleteCompany method is used to delete a company.
+It receives the id of the company.
 It returns a boolean.

 ```js
 Kanvas.companies.deleteCompany(id: string): boolean